gchudnov/bscript/README.md

 * [/b1](b1) - Library that implements laws for B1 Language.
 Depends on `serde`, `builder`, `interpreter` and `translator` modules.

+Allows to load & save AST, build and interpret it, translate it to Scala.

 ```scala
 val str = """{"kind":"VarDecl","type":"i32","name":"x","expr":{"kind":"IntVal","value":"0"}}"""